Editing and proofreading

 All of the above takes a great amount of skill and more time than the proofreading stage and is charged at a higher rate than proofreading.

-I can help you with both - but which one do you need?
+Editing or proofreading - which one do you need?

 Sometimes it’s tricky to know which level of service you need.
 Here is a quick checklist to help you determine whether you need proofreading or more involved editing.